bjlkeng/bjlkeng.github.io/source/posts/tensors_tensors_tensors.rst

     which line up with the calculations we did in our original basis.

-The metric tensor comes up a lot in many different contexts (look out for future posts) because it helps define what we mean by "distance" and "angle.
+The metric tensor comes up a lot in many different contexts (look out for future posts) because it helps define what we mean by "distance" and "angle".
 Again, I'd encourage you to check out the videos in [1].
 He's got a dozen or so videos with some great derivations and intuition on the subject.
 It goes in a bit more depth than this post but still in a very clear manner.